antzkr/Debian-13-Live-CD-USB/README.md

 # RATIONALE
 This Live CD/USB bootable OS build is designed for secure work in an isolated environment, such as examining malicious code or crypto-currency managment offline.
 However this build was NOT designed to create an OS for anonymous web-browsing, masking IP locations, deep-web use etc. That is out of scope so I'd recommend using a different OS (hint: use Tails instead).

 This build runs completely from RAM.
-So files created during a session will not be saved and be irreversibly deleted, unless they are moved to a seperate disk.
+So files created during a session will not be saved and will be irreversibly deleted, unless they are moved to a seperate disk.

 To reduce proprietary code risk (or other hidden nasties), I tried to keep non-opensource software to a bare minimum.
 Unfortunately, building a completely opensource Live CD/USB OS means you probably won't get access to hardware such as wifi, bluetooth, sound, webcam, graphics cards etc so I believe this build is the best compromise between useability and security.
 Debian 13 as a base was chosen for it's rock-solid stability, genuine commitment to opensource philosophy, huge package availability, and minimal corporate backing (potential backdoors).
 Ubuntu and it's derivatives (yes, that includes Mint) cannot be trusted.